cross-language-cpp/djinni-intellij-plugin/docs/developer-guide.md

 # Developer Guide

+!!! info

-This document is supposed to help developers that want to make changes to the plugin.
+    This chapter is only interesting if you intend to make changes to the code of djinni generator

 ## Development Basics